-Parameter M2E2-9-1 At a minimum, the IAIG's group-wide risk management function: coordinates and monitors consistent implementation of the IAIG's risk management mechanisms and activities throughout the IAIG at both the entity level and at the overall group-wide level coordinates the Enterprise Risk Management (ERM) activity across the IAIG and is responsible for ensuring that the group-wide ERM policy is adhered to within the ERM Framework and that the ERM Framework is implemented and operational.
+At a minimum, the IAIG's group-wide risk management function:

+- coordinates and monitors consistent implementation of the IAIG's risk management mechanisms and activities throughout the IAIG at both the entity level and at the overall group-wide level - coordinates the Enterprise Risk Management (ERM) activity across the IAIG and is responsible for ensuring that the groupwide ERM policy is adhered to within the ERM Framework and that the ERM Framework is implemented and operational - promotes an appropriate risk culture.

 The risk management function ensures that risk management and risk control activities are separated from risk taking activities.

-Guideline M2E2-9-1-1 The group-wide risk management function should: contribute to the setting of the risk culture of the IAIG set out the expectations relating to the responsibilities and reporting requirements of the risk management function of each entity within the IAIG, as applicable set procedures and processes for effective interaction between the risk management functions of the entities within the IAIG and that of the Head of the IAIG.
-Guideline M2E2-9-1-2 The risk management function of the IAIG is generally led by a senior-level Group Chief Risk Officer (Group CRO) (or a similar designation), who has direct access to the Governing Body and who focuses on group-wide risks and the ERM framework.
-The Group CRO or similar: assesses the risk strategy and ensures that the risk strategy and policy are implemented at the group-wide level and at the entity level of the IAIG, as appropriate conducts an assessment of group-wide risks and takes other actions as required by the Governing Body establishes an annual group-wide risk management plan for approval of the Governing Body.
-Guideline M2E2-9-1-3 The IAIG's group-wide risk management function should provide to the Governing Body or one of its committees information which includes an assessment of material risks to which the IAIG is, or may be potentially exposed, and the steps being taken to address them.
-Risk aggregation and correlation and the risk profiles of the business lines and entities within the IAIG are also taken into consideration.
-This assessment should be performed at the group level, entity level and key business/unit/product level.
+The group-wide risk management function should:

+- set out the expectations relating to the responsibilities and reporting requirements of the risk management function of each entity within the IAIG, as applicable - set procedures and processes for effective interaction between the risk management functions of the entities within the IAIG and that of the Head of the IAIG - assess the risk strategy of the IAIG and ensure that this risk strategy and policy are implemented at the group-wide level, as appropriate - conduct an assessment of risks at the group-wide level, entity and key business/unit/product level, - · take other actions as required by the Governing Body, and - establish an annual group-wide risk management plans for approval of the Governing Body.

+The IAIG's group-wide risk management function is generally led by a senior-level Group Chief Risk Officer (Group CRO) (or similar designation), who has direct access to the Governing Body and who focuses on group-wide risks and the ERM framework.
-"The supervisor requires the insurer to have an effective compliance function capable of assisting the insurer to meet its legal and regulatory obligations and promote and sustain a corporate culture of compliance and integrity."

-Parameter M2E2-10-1 At a minimum, the IAIG's group-wide compliance function: establishes the framework for the group-wide compliance function, including appropriate policies and a code of conduct coordinates and monitors consistent implementation of the IAIG's group-wide compliance mechanisms and activities throughout the IAIG at the group-wide and entity level contributes to the setting of the corporate culture and values.
-Guideline M2E2-10-1-1 The group compliance function of an IAIG is normally led by a Group Chief Compliance Officer (Group CCO) (or similar designation) who has direct access to the Governing Body and who focuses on groupwide compliance matters and risks.
-The Group CCO or similar: conducts an assessment of the key compliance risks at least annually and as required by the Governing Body establishes an annual group-wide compliance plan for approval by the Governing Body reports to and provides updates to the Governing Body or the relevant committee of it periodically and as required by it.
-ComFrame Standard M2E2-11 Guideline M2E2-10-1-2 The IAIG's group-wide compliance function should provide to the Governing Body or one of its committees reports covering matters such as: an assessment of the material compliance risks of the IAIG, performed at the group level, entity level, and key business/unit/product level a group-wide compliance plan to address the key compliance risks identified material compliance violations or concerns, or any compliance issues involving individuals in Senior Management or in Key control functions, and the status of any associated investigations or other actions being taken material fines or other disciplinary actions taken by any supervisor in respect of any entity or employee of such entities within the IAIG.
+Guideline M2E2-9-1-3 The IAIG's group-wide risk management function should report on its key activities to the Governing Body or one of its committees.
+The reporting should also include information on the steps the IAIG is taking to address the material risks to which the IAIG is, or may be, exposed.
+ComFrame Standard M2E2-10 its legal and regulatory obligations and promote and sust Parameter M2E2-10-1 At a minimum, the IAIG's group-wide compliance function: establishes the framework for the group-wide compliance function, including appropriate policies and a code of conduct coordinates and monitors consistent implementation of the IAIG's group-wide compliance mechanisms and activities throughout the IAIG at the group-wide and entity level contributes to the setting of the group-wide corporate culture and values.
+Guideline M2E2-10-1-1 The IAIG's group-wide compliance function should: conduct assessments of the material compliance risks of the IAIG at least annually and as required by the Governing Body establish an annual group-wide compliance plan for approval by the Governing Body.
+Guideline M2E2-10-1-2 The IAIG's group-wide compliance function is normally led by a Group Chief Compliance Officer (Group CCO) (or similar designation) who has direct access to the Governing Body and who focuses on group-wide compliance matters and risks.

+The IAIG's group-wide compliance function should provide to the Governing Body, or one of its committees, reports covering its key activities.
+The reporting should also include information on:

+- investigations and material compliance violations or concerns, or any compliance issues involving individuals in Senior Management or in Key control functions, - material fines or other disciplinary actions taken by any supervisor in respect of any entity or employee of such entities within the IAIG.